rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/2-app-of-apps.md

 helm upgrade --install uj --namespace ${TEAM_NAME}-ci-cd .
 ```

-`FIXME` - Now we Rinse and Repeat for the other infra components for `infinispan, grafana, cert-utils`
+Now we 🌊🌊 Rinse and Repeat 🌊🌊 for the other infra components for `infinispan, grafana`

 ```yaml
 applications: